 Employee housing joint venture accounting: The Company has ownership interests in four entities which own and operate seasonal employee housing facilities (see Note 13, Commitments and Contingencies, of the Notes to Consolidated Financial Statements, for more detailed information regarding these entities).
 The Company has historically accounted for these entities under the equity method of accounting, recording its pro rata share of their profits or losses based on the Company's ownership percentage, which ranges from 26% to 50%.
 Three of the entities have accumulated deficits in excess of the respective partners' investments in and advances to the entities that arose primarily from depreciation expense recorded, as the entities are generally designed to operate on a cash flow neutral basis.
 The Company had historically recorded its proportionate equity ownership share of the entities' losses, reducing the carrying amount of its investments in the entities below zero.
 This had been done due to the letters of credit issued against the Company's Credit Facility that support a portion of the entities' debt.
-After further review this fiscal year of the structure of the entities and each of the partners' obligations, the Company determined that it should have recorded 100% of the losses in excess of the other shareholders' investments in and advances to the entities, as those other shareholders have no legal obligation to absorb or fund the losses and it is unlikely that the other shareholders would fund their share of such losses.
-In addition, the Company also determined that the financial statements prepared by the entities which it had historically used to record its equity-method profit or loss were prepared on a tax basis; therefore, the restatement includes the adjustments necessary to convert the entities' financial statements from a tax basis to generally accepted accounting principles.
-The adjustments related to employee housing joint venture accounting decrease net income by \$178,000 in fiscal 2002 and by \$334,000 in fiscal 2001, and decrease beginning retained earnings by \$641,000 in fiscal 2001 for adjustments related to prior periods.
+After further review this fiscal year of the structure of the entities, as those other shareholders have no legal obligation to absorb or fund the losses and it is unlikely that the other shareholders would fund their share of such losses.
+In addition, the Company also determined that the financial statements prepared by the entities' financial statements from a tax basis to generally accepted accounting principles.
+The adjustments related to employee housing joint venture accounting decrease net income by \$178,000 in fiscal 20 02 and by \$334,000 in fiscal 2001, and decrease beginning retained earnings by \$641,000 in fiscal 20 02 and by \$334,000 in fiscal 2001, and decrease beginning retained earnings by \$641,000 in fiscal 2001 for adjustments related to prior periods.

 Executive deferred compensation: The Company compensates its Chief Executive Officer ("CEO") with a package that included cash, restricted stock and stock options, membership interests in several of the Company's lunch and golf clubs, and awards of property (see Note 18, Non-Cash Deferred Compensation).
 With respect to one of the property awards, at the time of grant, the Company estimated the fair value for the purpose of determining the amount of compensation cost to be recognized.
 In 2003, a transaction entered into by the CEO caused the Company to reconsider whether its estimates made at the date of grant were proper.
 The Company determined that its estimate was incorrect and required retroactive adjustment.
 The compensation expense recorded in 2002 and 2001 has been adjusted primarily to reflect the appropriate estimate of fair market value of the homesite itself.
-The deferred compensation adjustments include a \$399,000 increase to fiscal 2002 net income and a \$1.8 million decrease to fiscal 2001 net income.
+The deferred compensation adjustments include a \$399,000 increase to fiscal 2002 net income and a \$1.8 million decrease to fiscal 2 001 net income.